Bolton School Senior Boys

 - English assessment (45 minutes)

 Each of these four tests is designed to test a child's 'innate' ability.
-If you wish to gain an insight about types of questions posed in these papers, you may obtain practice papers from any good bookshop (look for GL Assessment 11+ practice papers) or via the GL Assessment website here (download the free ‘familiarisation materials’ or purchase the multiple choice packs).
+If you wish to gain an insight about types of questions posed in the Mathematics, English and Non-Verbal Reasoning assessment papers, you may obtain practice papers from any good bookshop (look for GL Assessment 11+ practice papers) or via the GL Assessment website here (download the free ‘familiarisation materials’ or purchase the multiple choice packs).
 However, there is no need to practise these past paper questions.

 A reference will also be requested from the applicant's current school, as a report from a Headteacher forms an important element of our decision making process.
 For this reason, parents who wish to make an application should first discuss this with their son's current Headteacher.